Jane Misme: Early years

 Jane Misme was born in 1865.

 In January 1893 Jeanne Schmahl founded the Avant-Courrière (Forerunner) association, which called for the right of women to be witnesses in public and private acts, and for the right of married women to take the product of their labor and dispose of it freely.

 The campaign aimed to mobilize middle- and upper-class women who had moderate and conservative views.
 Anne de Rochechouart de Mortemart (1847–1933), Duchess of Uzès and Juliette Adam (1836–1936) soon joined the Avant-Courrière, and Schmahl found support from Jane Misme and Jeanne Chauvin (1862–1926), the first woman to become a doctor of law.

 Journalist

-Jane Misme became a journalist when she was about thirty years old, writing from 1896 to 1906 in newspapers such as Le Figaro, Le Matin and the Revue de Paris.
+Misme became a journalist when she was about thirty years old, writing from 1896 to 1906 in newspapers such as Le Figaro, Le Matin and the Revue de Paris.

 Her articles covered subjects such as the social roles of women in the past, and the new careers open to women.

 She was also drama critic for La Fronde and L'Action from 1899 to 1905.

 La Fronde had been founded by the actress and suffragist Marguerite Durand in 1897.